Beauharnois (federal electoral district)

-Beauharnois riding was created in the British North America Act of 1867.
+Beauharnois riding was created in the British North America Act 1867.
 It was merged into Beauharnois—Laprairie riding in 1933.

 In 1947, "Beauharnois" riding was re-created from Beauharnois—Laprairie and Châteauguay—Huntingdon.

 In 1952, it became "Beauharnois—Salaberry".
 It reverted to "Beauharnois" from 1966 to 1971, and from 1976 to 1977.
 The rest of time it was known as "Beauharnois—Salaberry" as it is known as today.